 The overall architecture of Power BI consists of three major components:-

 Power BI offers a wide range of potential careers incorporating data scientists, product managers, and business analysts.
-With the deeper understanding of the power of query, the role played by data warehouses, and everything from Microsoft flow of self-service analytics makes knowledgeable users valuable resources for a variety of organizations.
+And this Microsoft Power BI tutorial must have helped you in attaining the information of the tool.
+You can even test your knowledge with Power BI online tests.
+With a deeper understanding of the power of query, the role played by data warehouses, and everything from Microsoft flow of self-service analytics makes knowledgeable users valuable resources for a variety of organizations.
 Data analysts make use of the robust platform to discover primary insights that can modify the course of the businesses for the better.

 With more experimentation and practice, Power BI becomes a lot more familiar and will unleash amazing features to help the data analysts to present their data.
 Happy Learning!